 What!?
 2,000km and 8 countries?!
 That sounds amazing!
 This route is going to happen someday.

-The TransDinarica starts in Slovenia and winds its way down through the southern Adriatic countries of Croatia, Bosnia & Hercegovina, Montenegro, Albania, Kosovo, and Macedonia.
+Once completed in 2024, the TransDinarica will start in Slovenia and wind its way down through the southern Adriatic countries of Croatia, Bosnia & Hercegovina, Montenegro, Albania, Kosovo, and Macedonia.

 I don’t think the route is well-established yet, but I’m always up for an adventure.